Ian Leslie: Television career

 Leslie became a cadet journalist in Toowoomba in 1962 with the local newspaper/television group DDQ-10, rising to News Editor.
 He moved to Sydney in 1972 as a senior reporter with the Ten Network.
 In 1977, he transferred to the Nine Network to join A Current Affair.

 In 1979, the Australian edition of 60 Minutes was launched on the Nine Network, with Ian Leslie, Ray Martin and George Negus as the original reporting team.
 He remained in that role for the next 11 years, until 1989.

 In his time with 60 Minutes, he is best remembered for his compassionate reporting, especially where children were involved, and for his unwavering commitment to expose suffering in Australia and in developing countries.

 Leslie covered conflicts in most of the world's major trouble spots: Uganda, Zimbabwe, Mozambique, Lebanon, Thailand, Cambodia, Philippines, Burma, Korea, Indonesia, Afghanistan and Northern Ireland.

 He is the only Australian journalist to have interviewed the Egyptian President Anwar Sadat.

 He interviewed many other world leaders, including Indian Prime Minister Moraji Desai, Pakistan Prime Minister Benazir Bhutto, Presidents Ferdinand Marcos (Philippines), Godfrey Beniza, Milton Obote and Yoweri Muzeweri (all of Uganda).

 In 1989, he re-joined the Ten Network to manage and produce primetime documentaries and special projects, becoming the Ten Evening News anchor.

 In 1990, Ian Leslie formed a production company specialising in corporate communications.

 In 2005, he anchored Fox Television's award-winning documentary series Running On Empty.

 Incident with Moro guerrilla

 On a 60 Minutes assignment in the Philippines, a Moro guerrilla pulled a revolver from his holster, put it against Leslie's head, and pulled the trigger.
 Leslie had no idea the gun was not loaded.

-Personal life

-In 1966, Leslie married Jan Penhaligon.
-They have two children—Jayne and Peter—and three grandchildren: Zavia, Tahlia, and Sienna.
-Jan was educated at PGC College, Warwick.
-She has a degree in Music, A Mus A and ATCL (Associate Trinity College London), having topped the State's music exams.
-Daughter Jayne has a degree in Drama from the West Australian Academy of Dramatic Arts.
-She runs her own business coaching company.
-Son Peter is an accomplished television cameraman, covering major sporting events in Australia and overseas, including the Sydney 2000 Olympics, Athens 2004 Olympics, and Beijing 2008 Olympics.